 None of the people that we examined above were wealthy because they tithed, gave an offering, or anything special at all.
 They were ordinary people who prospered as any other person would prosper.
 Some prospered as a direct result of God’s grace on them while others prospered by tyranny.
 The same applies today.
 Being wealthy is not necessarily an indication of a person’s righteousness.
 People are wealthy either because they inherited someone else’s wealth or they worked hard to obtain it (even if they cheated).

 The bible tells us that the blessings of the LORD brings wealth, and he adds no sorrow with that wealth (Proverbs 10:22).
 We see this in some of the people listed above.
 However, it is also important to note that the wealthy are not always experiencing the blessings of the LORD.
 Riches can be obtained in other ways, even unrighteous ways.

 What we learn from this is that wealth is not something that magically happens because you tithed to a local church or supported the pastor.
 Wealth is obtained by hard work over time.

 There are many very wealthy people even to this day and many are not Christian.
-The following is a summary of a YouTube video that I watched titled, “How I Became a Billionaire” (https://www.youtube.com/watch?v=0q9-1P1RHSM&t=510s).
+The following is a summary from a YouTube video that I watched titled, “How I Became a Billionaire” (https://www.youtube.com/watch?v=0q9-1P1RHSM&t=510s).
 I have also viewed many other videos of wealthy people who revealed how they became successful.
 These include Will Smith, Steven Jobs, Mile Monroe, Warren Buffet, and Jack Ma to name a few.

 The interesting thing about these wealthy people is that they all basically had the same principle about getting rich.
-Of course, there were differences in the specifics as they operated in different areas, e.g., science, entertainment, business, etc. What struck me was that these were consistent with what the Bible revealed regarding wealthy people.
+Of course, there were differences in the specifics as they operated in different areas, e.g., science, entertainment, business, etc. What struck me was that these were consistent with what the bible revealed regarding wealthy people.

 Here is the summary of the video that I watched.